masa-finance/roadmap/documentation/scrum-ceremonies.md

 Epics should be bigger issues that does not fit into a single ticket.
 It is best to have epic tickets to track big features, breaking changes, or changes that imply changes in different codebases.

+## Cards tags

+- "triage" - all new cards opened during a sprint that needs to be discussed during planning
+- "release" - release tracker cards
+- "epic" - epic cards (see above)
+- "spike" - spike cards (see above)
+- "swimlane" - priority cards that needs to be picked up during planning/sprint if urgent
+- "qa" - cards that requires only QA check
+- "doc" - documentation card

 ## Demos

 Teams should schedule bi-weekly or monthly demos to showcase their work to peers.
 If applicable, a dedicated page should be set up for team members to request presentation slots.